-However, this evidence does not solve the main identification challenge of isolating private information.
-In fact, the same reduced-form correlation would emerge if there were only common information that all lenders could observe but that the econometrician could not.
+emerge if there were only common information that all lenders could observe but that the econometrician could not.
 In that case, new lenders would not learn any additional information from a relationship being ended.
-Rather, they simply would prefer lending to better borrowers, which are mechanically more likely to come from more-affected lenders, i.e. there is selection on common information.
+Rather, they simply would prefer lending to better borrowers, which are mechanically more likely to come from more affected lenders, that is, there is selection on common information.